muchirijane/learning-code-through-github-repos/README.md

 - [List](https://github.com/jnv/lists) - A great repository for learning web development on a deeper level.
 It has a wide list of resources of front-end developer interviews, companies you can easily apply to, BEM resources, ES6 learning resources, Blockchain & cryptocurrency resources, and more.

+- [App Ideas Collection](https://github.com/florinpop17/app-ideas) - For everyone who looking for project ideas.
+This repository is a collection that describes each project in enough detail so that you can develop it from the ground up!
+Beginner to Advanced skills are welcome.

 ### Flask Repos

 - [Awesome Flask](https://github.com/humiaozuzu/awesome-flask) -  A curated list of awesome Flask resources and plugins.